 The first systems were deployed in Iraq in the province of Anbar and in Afghanistan in the province of Helmand.
 There, in Helmand, the first incident occurred, when two missiles fell into a peaceful house, killing 12 people.

 In 2016, the US first used HIMARS against IGIL *, firing several missiles from Turkey.
 Recently, data have also appeared on the use of HIMARS to support the Kurds under Racco.

 As the VZGLYAD newspaper wrote, the advancement of Syrian government troops (according to a number of data, with the support of Russian VCS) towards the At-Tanf border crossing is a strategic event, not to say historical.
 Now in the SAR there are several fronts that have turned into places of conflict of global interests of major powers.
-It is possible to see to some extent the analogy of the current situation with the spring of 1945 in Germany, when the Allied countries are engaged in the race, who will quickly occupy key points in the territory of the aspirating Third Reich.
-Georgy Zhukov would not have been distracted by the army of the "young general" and "the last hope of the Reich" by Walter Wenck, you would see that Hamburg would be on the move.
+You can to some extent see the analogy of the current situation with the spring of 1945 in Germany, when the Allied countries are engaged in the race, who will quickly take key points in the territory of the aspirating Third Reich.
+Georgy Zhukov would not be distracted by the army of the "young general" and "the last hope of the Reich" by Walter Wenck, you would see that Hamburg would be on the move.
 They would not rush to save Prague from destruction, could take Munich without a fight.
 Then there would be a single new Germany, and, consequently, a completely different geopolitical composition in Europe.

 All this, of course, is very controversial from the point of view of history, in which there is no inclination through the "if."
 But something like this is really happening now in Syria, only, of course, on other scales.